shukenmg/DanceRevolutionColab/README.md

 - If you plan to train the model with your own dance data, please install [[OpenPose]](https://github.com/CMU-Perceptual-Computing-Lab/openpose) for the human pose extraction.
 After that, please follow the hierarchical structure of directory `data/` to place your own extracted data and run `prepro.py` to generate the training data and test data.

 ### Training Issues
 We released two versions of codebases that have been tested.
 In V1 version, the local self-attention module is implemented base on the [longformer](https://github.com/allenai/longformer) that provides the custom CUDA kernel to acclerate the training speed and save GPU memory for long sequence inputs.
 While V2 version just implements the local self-attention module via the naive PyTorch implementation, i.e., the attention mask operations.
-In practice, we found the performance of V2 is more stable
+In practice, we found the performance of V2 is more stable and recommend to use V2 version.
+- Small batch sizes, such as 32 and 16, would help model to converge better and the model usually converges well at around 3000 epochs.
+It takes about 3 days to train the model well under these settings.
+- Increasing sliding window size of local self-attention is beneficial to the more stable performance while the cost (e.g., training time and GPU memory usage) would become high.
+This point has been justified in the ablation study of encoder structures in the paper.
+So if you are free of GPU resource limitation, we recommend to use the large sliding window size.

 ### Generated Example Videos
 - Ballet style